ElliotZ/pong-with-godot/README.md

 Use the godot engine editor to export the game, or run directly from the godot engine editor.

 ### Releases
-I'll have to figure out how to include binaries on github lmao
+Proceed to the Release section to download the binaries (and for more info).

 ### LICENSE
 This project is released under the MIT License.